Most cases of cancer of the ovary (ovarian cancer) develop in older women

-Radiotherapy is a treatment that uses high-energy beams of radiation which are focused on cancerous tissue.
+Radiotherapy is a treatment that uses high-energy beams of radiation which are focused on cancerous (malignant) tissue.
 This kills cancer cells or stops cancer cells from multiplying.
-(See separate leaflet called Radiotherapy for details.)
+See separate leaflet called Radiotherapy for more details.
 Radiotherapy is not often used for ovarian cancer.
 It is sometimes used following surgery, to kill cancer cells which may have been left behind after the operation.
 Radiotherapy may also be used to shrink secondary tumours that have developed in other parts of the body and are causing pain or other symptoms.

 What is the outlook (prognosis)?

 There is a good chance of a cure if ovarian cancer is diagnosed and treated when the disease is at an early stage (confined to the ovary and has not spread).
 Unfortunately, most epithelial ovarian cancers are not diagnosed at an early stage.
 This is because symptoms often do not occur until after the cancer has grown quite large or has spread.
 In this situation, a cure is less likely but still possible.
 In general, the later the stage and the higher the grade of the cancer, the poorer the outlook.
 Even if a cure is not possible, treatment can often slow down the progression of the cancer.